sumnerevans/tracktime/CONTRIBUTING.rst

 Contributing
 ############

 Contributions are welcome!
-Please submit a PR.
+Please submit a MR.

 Code Style
 ==========